 positive sample the number of positive samples taken that year. % positive samples/month % of samples taken monthly that were positive.
-ND Not detected N/A Not applicable MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.
-MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
+ND Not detected N/A Not applicable MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water be which there is no known or expected risk to health.
+MCLGs allow for a margin of safe MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 MRDL Maximum Residual Disinfectant Level MRDLG Maximum Residual Disinfectant Level Goal TT Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
 AL Action Level: The concentration of a contaminant which, if exceeded, trigger treatment or other requirements which a water system must follow.
+90 th Percentile Statistical value used to determine if Action Level is exceeded.
+Determined by calculating the value at which 90% of the samples tested were below that value.